-TLINGIT ELDER JAMES WILBUR WALTON (Khaalaaxh), the initiator of the Spiritual Unity of Tribes Gatherings, was born March 29, 1923, in Sitka, Alaska to Rudolph Walton (Kaawootk', Aakw'taatseen), of the Tlingit Kiks.di clan, and Mary Charley (Davis), Kaagwaantaan clan.
+TLINGIT ELDER JAMES WILBUR WALTON (Khaalaaxh), the messenger for the Spiritual Unity of Tribes Gatherings, was born March 29, 1923, in Sitka, Alaska to Rudolph Walton (Kaawootk', Aakw'taatseen), of the Tlingit Kiks.di clan, and Mary Charley (Davis), Kaagwaantaan clan.

 He was a leader of the Kaagwaantaan Wolf House, Eagle/Wolf Moiety, of Sitka.